kevnIBM/UCG-Repo/UCG/WDS/readme.md

 Notes:
 1) The tag "UCGWDSANSWER" is used to place the output array from WDS anywhere in the WCS output array.
-2) Fields from $WDSResults can be referenced from the context - run an query in WDS and view the JSON output to see possible values.
+2) Fields from $WDSResults can be referenced from the context - run a query in WDS and view the JSON output to see possible values.